Developers sidelined in Moscow's $50 billion building bonanza

 PLAN SPARKS PROTESTS

-Khusnullin said 15.1 million square metres - or some 350,000 flats - would be demolished and replaced with 20 million square metres of new residential space under the 15 year programme.
+Khusnullin said 15.1 million square meters - or some 350,000 flats - would be demolished and replaced with 20 million square meters of new residential space under the 15 year program.

 Thousands of Muscovites protested against the scheme on May 14, with some living in buildings scheduled for demolition saying they do not want to move unless they have guarantees about where they will be resettled.

-Moscow has said it will spend 300 billion rubles (£4 billion) from its own budget during the first three years.
-The estimated cost of the whole project is around 3 trillion roubles which should also come from the city's funds, Khusnullin said.
+Moscow has said it will spend 300 billion rubles ($5.33 billion) from its own budget during the first three years.
+The estimated cost of the whole project is around 3 trillion rubles which should also come from the city's funds, Khusnullin said.

 Some developers had hoped they could sell unsold apartments to the city as part of the resettlement scheme, but Khusnullin said Moscow does not plan to buy any, as the city can offer only around a half of what developers would ask for them.